AlexWorx/ALib-Class-Library/docs/pages/alib_mod_cli.md

 Class \alib{cli;CommandLine} exposes field \alib{cli::CommandLine;OptionArgsIgnored},
-that hold all CLI arguments that start with a hyphen <c>'-'</c> and are not recognized by \alib{cli;OptionDecl}.
-A software might either generate an error if unrecognized options are left (just like the tutorial-sample of the previous chapter does), or pass this list to other parts and libraries that a software is using..
+that hold all CLI arguments that start with a hyphen <c>'-'</c> and are not recognized by \alib{cli;OptionDecl}. software might either generate an error if unrecognized options are left (just like the tutorial-sample of the previous chapter does), or pass this list to other parts and libraries that software is using..

-With the use of camp \alib_config such use of CLI arguments outside of this camp already
+With the use of camp \alib_variables such use of CLI arguments outside this camp already
-occurs: \alib{config;Variable;Configuration variables} can be defined using CLI parameters the same as by using environment variables, configuration files or other data sources.
+occurs: \alib{variables;Variable;Configuration variables} can be defined using CLI parameters the same as by using environment variables, configuration files or other data sources.
 Such use is still be possible, independent of the CLI interface.